simoncblyth/opticks/notes/issues/gpu-photon-generation-needed-to-push-ceiling.rst

 issue
 -------

-* want to push the limits of how many photons, current max is 100M
+* want to push the limits of how many photons, current max is 100M (now 200M)
 * scanning high photon counts is slow because of having to generate loadsa input photons on the gpu : this was done for alignment.

+* cudarap rngmax monolithic files not scaling well to large photon counts, needs overhaul to a building block approach to reduce GPU memory and disk space waste

 * when not doing G4/alignment can return to GPU photon generation, but how ?

   * emitter stuff in the geometry ?